harperreed/strangephone.com/about.md

 I would like to keep a constant stream of stickers and art going.
 Please help!

+### Thanks

+Thanks for [Shawnimals](https://www.instagram.com/shawnimals/), [T-Money](https://www.instagram.com/tmoneydelarue/) and [Lauren Asta](https://www.instagram.com/lauren_asta/) for making our garage awesome.
+Also, talking about street art with these folks helped solidify my plans to make this payphone strange.
+You should commission some work from them.

 ----

 I have been thinking about this project since I registered the strangephone domain in January 2006.
 I am excited that I have a place to put my wonderful payphone and place for y'all to put stickers.